 County workers also removed Clay from his and Harold’s home and placed Clay in a different assisted living facility against his will.
 Three months after he was hospitalized, Harold died in a nursing home.
 Because of the County’s actions, Clay missed the final months he should have had with his partner of 25 years, and he has been unable to recover his possessions.

 The vulnerabilities faced by the elderly in our society know no gender, race, class, or sexual orientation.
 But when our relationships and lives are not fully understood, embraced, and protected by the larger culture and by common experience, those universal vulnerabilities grow exponentially.
 In those moments we see how our lives exist in a fragile balance, where a simple fall can cause everything to come crashing down.
 NCLR is assisting the Law Office of Anne N. Dennis and Tarkington, O’Neill, Barrack & Chong in representing Clay because we want to make sure that what happened to Clay and Harold does not happen to anyone else.

-In 1999, NCLR launched our groundbreaking Elder Law Project, which advocates for policies and legislation to protect the medical and financial rights of LGBT elders, and educates the professionals (health care providers, lawyers, case workers) who are charged with assisting them.
-Last summer, we released Planning with Purpose: Legal Basics for LGBT Elders, which we strongly urge every member of our community to read.
+In 1999, NCLR launched our groundbreaking Elder Law Project, which advocates for policies and legislation to protect the medical and financial rights of LGBTQ elders, and educates the professionals (health care providers, lawyers, case workers) who are charged with assisting them.
+Last summer, we released Planning with Purpose: Legal Basics for LGBTQ Elders, which we strongly urge every member of our community to read.
 What happened to Harold and Clay is a sobering reminder that we must take extra steps to protect our interests and rights.

 This is a case that has touched many hearts.
-While we can never give Harold and Clay the peace they yearned for in their final days, we will continue to work for justice—not just for Harold and Clay, but for all LGBT elders.
+While we can never give Harold and Clay the peace they yearned for in their final days, we will continue to work for justice—not just for Harold and Clay, but for all LGBTQ elders.